 Nourish

 Nourish is MCM’s food security programme.
 According to the Greater Manchester Food Poverty Alliance, some 620,000 people are living in poverty and struggling to put food on the table.
-Over 200,000 children experience poverty in Greater Manchester, where food bank use is considered to be higher that most other areas.
+Over 200,000 children experience poverty in Greater Manchester, where food bank use is considered to be higher than most other areas.

 As part of MCM’s wider purpose to proclaim the Gospel in incarnate and compassion-based ways, Nourish exists to combat food poverty in our area.

-We do this through local projects, facilitating church-based food distribution initiatives and, the development of community food clubs.
+We do this through local projects; facilitating church-based food distribution initiatives and the development of community food clubs.

-The Family FoodFayre in Salford is an example of this.
+The Nourish Food Club in Salford is an example of this.
 Open twice a week at St Thomas's Pendleton, the food club enables local people to put food on the table at affordable prices.

 There are Nourish Food Clubs across Greater Manchester and Barry is always looking to partner with new groups where there is genuine need in the community.